HYAR7E/AlgorithmProject/ProyectoAlgoritmo/info.md

         Logical layer is dedicated to process all the data from User layer and Server layer This layer returns data to User layer and Server layer Server layer is dedicated to communicate with the database
+    # Useful linux commands
+        grep -iRl "text" // Search text in all files recursively(in the actual directory) and show file names where it was found

     CHANGES MADE v0.3 (login/register utilitarie functions)